alelievr/Modern-Rendering-Introduction/PBR.md

 [![Zero Day: https://developer.nvidia.com/orca/beeple-zero-day](Media/Images/ZeroDayMeasureOne_1.png)](https://developer.nvidia.com/orca/beeple-zero-day)

 Physically based rendering (PBR) is a method for rendering virtual content using equations derived from real-world observations.
-It often targets photorealistic rendering but PBR can also be used for stylized rendering when a more artistic control is given.
+It often targets photorealistic rendering but PBR can also be used for stylized rendering when more artistic control is given.

 PBR has become the industry standard due to its numerous advantages for both artistic creation and engine development.
-It's employed in most contemporary films, from matching real-world footage to completely replacing it, and even finds application in highly stylized works from studios like Pixar and Disney.
+It’s employed in most contemporary films, from matching real-world footage to completely replacing it, and even finds application in highly stylized works from studios like Pixar and Disney.

 The benefit of having light behave "as expected in reality" within a virtual world is big.
 It allows artists to leverage their intuition rather than solely memorizing complex rules.